OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

              Processing
 ```

-In this example you can use the **ParentId** parameter to have indented output to show parent/child
+In this example you can use the **ParentId** parameter to have indented output to show parent-child
 relationships in the progress of each step.

 ## PARAMETERS

 ### -Activity

 Specifies the first line of text in the heading above the status bar.
+This text describes the
-This text describes the activity whose progress is being reported.
+activity whose progress is being reported.

 ```yaml
 Type: System.String